tetched/fork-off-hydra/README.md

-# Fork off substrate
+# Fork off tetcore

-This script allows bootstrapping a new substrate chain with the current state of a live chain.
+This script allows bootstrapping a new tetcore chain with the current state of a live chain.
 Using this, you can create a fork of Polkadot, Kusama and other substrate chain for development purposes.

 ## Usage